abenjamin09/Bellabeat-Capstone-1/fifth_one_down.md

 non-Bellabeat smart devices.
 The trends I discover in this data will influence marketing strategy for the Bellabeat app.
-These insights can help make business decisions like how to market the product, what features of the product to enhance, and what features to disable or do away with.
+These insights can help make business decisions like how to market the product, what features of the product to enhance or do away with, and which products will be most valuable within the market.

 # Step 2 - Prepare